-- A minimum of 27 units is required for the general MS in Materials Science degree
+- A minimum of 28 units is required for the general MS in Materials Science degree

 - A minimum cumulative GPA of 3.0 is required for graduation

-Statement of Purpose (Required): The statement of purpose should describe succinctly your reasons for applying to the proposed program at the Viterbi School of Engineering, your preparation for this field of study, study interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
+- Personal Statement : The personal statement should describe succinctly your reasons for applying to the proposed program at the Viterbi School of Engineering, your preparation for this field of study, study interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.

-Letters of Recommendation (3 Required): Letters of recommendation should be from faculty or others (supervisors, professional colleagues, etc.) qualified to evaluate your potential for graduate study.
+- Letters of Recommendation (3 Required): Letters of recommendation should be from faculty or others (supervisors, professional colleagues, etc.) qualified to evaluate your potential for graduate study.

-English Language Proficiency: In addition to the general admission criteria listed above, international students whose first language is not English are required to take the TOEFL or IELTS examination to be considered a candidate for admission.
+English Language Proficiency: In addition to application requirements above, international students whose first language is not English are required to take the TOEFL or IELTS.
 There is no minimum TOEFL or IELTS score required for admission to the Viterbi School.
 For possible exemption from additional language requirements, you must achieve an Internet Based TOEFL (iBT) score of 90, with no less than 20 on each section or an IELTS score of 6.5, with no less than 6 on each band score.
-For more details on English Proficiency Criteria for the University of Southern California, please visit USC Graduate Admission – Proficiency in English.
+Please review USC Graduate Admission – Proficiency in English.

 The following is an overview of the tuition & fees for graduate engineering students.
 Both on-campus and DEN@Viterbi students pay the same tuition.

 |* Tuition is the same for on-campus and online students